AnithaAnnem/Snaatak-/README.md

 # 7. Conclusion

  virtualenv is an invaluable tool for Python development, providing a simple yet effective way to manage project-specific dependencies.
 By isolating each project into its own virtual environment, you can avoid conflicts between different package versions and ensure that each project remains reproducible and portable.
-This not only helps with version control but also streamlines collaboration and deployment.